ScarlettYellow/academic-kickstart/content/home/experience.md

 Responsibilities include:

-- Establishing the AI Lab and recuiting new members (containing 20+ undergraduate students)
+- Founded AI Lab, grew it from 0 to 40 with a strict 3% selection rate; the first and best AI student group schoolwide
-- Formulating the group culture and operation mechanism, introducing external resources
+- Formulated operation mechanism, matched all needed resources for its development, like mentors, projects, machines
-- Holding AI salons and classes facing all interested students, especially the underrepresented groups (having gotten at least 600+ undergraduate students interested in AI)
+- Built the talent & innovation cultivation mechanism based on tutor mode, close cooperation and innovative practices
+- Held AI salons and contests schoolwide, influencing 600+ undergraduates get involved in AI, especially lots of females
+- Directed Unique Hackathon, the earliest and one of the largest hackathons in China, attracted 200+ students worldwide
+- Collaborated closely with students from diverse backgrounds (CS, design, business, etc.) to create innovative solutions

  """